ElianCordoba/softwareontheroad/src/content/2019-02-28-definitive-guide-s3-direct-browser-upload.md

 author: santypk4
 date: "2019-02-28T15:45:00.000Z"
 image: img/fast-uploads.jpg
-tags: ["s3", "aws", "devops", "backend", "javascript", "node.js", "how-to", "guide", "besties"]
+tags: ["AWS S3", "aws", "devops", "backend", "javascript", "node.js", "how-to", "guide", "besties"]
 ---

 <img src="https://docs.aws.amazon.com/AmazonS3/latest/API/images/s3_post.png" alt="Direct upload to s3 infrastructure">

 # Why you will want to upload files to a private S3 directly from the browser?

-Well if your application is uploading a file to your server, and then your server uploads it to an S3 Bucket, you have a bottleneck and performance trouble.
+Well if your application is uploading a file to your server, and then your server uploads it to an AWS S3 Bucket, you have a bottleneck and performance trouble.

 My clients were uploading **large** video **files**, 100mb average, from various locations Asia, Europe, and North America, my server is hosted on **Heroku** and located in **Northen Virginia** **but my main S3 Bucket** is on **Frankfurt**!

-Will be easier and efficient if the web client has the possibility to upload directly to that S3 Bucket.
+Will be easier and efficient if the web client has the possibility to upload directly to that AWS S3 Bucket.

 <img src="img/s3-upload-guide/connections-mess.png" alt="Object upload replication mess">